Seren Books: Authors and series

-Seren retains a strong poetry list, which still includes Poetry Wales.
-It includes some well-known poets such as Dannie Abse, Kathryn Gray.
-Kim Moore, Katrina Naomi, Pascale Petit, Sheenagh Pugh, and Owen Sheers,.
+Seren Books retains a strong poetry list, which still includes Poetry Wales magazine.
+It includes some well-known poets such as Dannie Abse, Kathryn Gray, Pascale Petit, Sheenagh Pugh, and Owen Sheers,.
 Novelists include Richard Collins, whose debut work, The Land as Viewed from the Sea, was shortlisted for a Whitbread Award in 2004; Lloyd Jones, whose novel Mr Cassini won the English-language Wales Book of the Year award in 2007; and Patrick McGuinness, whose debut novel The Last Hundred Days was longlisted for the Man Booker Prize in 2011.
 Other writers have included Ivy Alvarez, Ruth Bidgood, Tony Curtis, Dic Edwards, Rhian Edwards, Catherine Fisher, Raymond Garlick, Paul Groves, Paul Henry, Glyn Jones, Mike Jenkins, Alun Lewis, Gary Ley, Christopher Meredith, Francesca Rhydderch, Edward Thomas, R. S. Thomas and John Tripp.

 A classics series has republished important works by Rhys Davies, Caradoc Evans, Margiad Evans and Gwyn Thomas, which were first published by English publishers.
 Another project invites authors including Fflur Dafydd, Lloyd Jones and Gwyneth Lewis to recreate the Mabinogion in new settings.

 Reception

-Seren Books is part of the "big six" of poetry publishers in the UK, which also includes Bloodaxe, Carcanet, Jonathan Cape, Picador and Faber.
 The academic Lisa Sheppard describes Seren, together with Parthian and Cinnamon Press, as "among the foremost publishers of English-language writing in Wales".
 According to Sheppard, Seren and Parthian are "illuminating Welsh writing in English's past and creating links with the Welsh language tradition in order to claim anglophone literature as part of Wales's literary heritage".
-The Welsh poet Dannie Abse describes Seren on its thirtieth anniversary in 2011 as a "vital element of the Welsh literary scene" and considers it to have contributed to the strength of English-language writing in Wales.
+The Welsh poet Dannie Abse described Seren on its thirtieth anniversary in 2011 as a "vital element of the Welsh literary scene" and considers it to have contributed to the strength of English-language writing in Wales.
 The Welsh poet Owen Sheers describes the press in 2011 as "a sign of national and cultural strength" and "a way of allowing a country a voice".

 Peter Finch, who has himself been published by Seren, named the late poet Nigel Jenkins as one who disliked Seren's approach.
 The Welsh poet Tony Curtis said in an interview published in 1997 that "Seren's books look good, and their list is good.
 Some of it could improve, but that's part of the process"; he criticised the press's marketing for failing to get its books into bookshops.